rowbot-weisguy/rowbot-weisguy.github.io/_src/about.md

 ## Background

-I studied [interaction design][siat] at SFU, worked at [Mobify][mobify] for just over 2 years in an interdisciplinary marketing team, then left to work as a contractor helping clients make sure their designs got executed awesomely when they go to the front-end dev stage.
+I studied [interaction design][siat] at SFU, worked at [Mobify][mobify] for over 2 years in an interdisciplinary marketing team, then left to work as a contractor.
+Now I help clients make sure their designs got executed awesomely when they get to the front-end dev stage.

 ## Community

 Find me in the Vancouver design &amp; development community helping organize the bi-monthly [Style & Class][style-class] meetup as well as the yearly [SIAT Design Jam][design-jam].
-I also speak publicly about design, development and team processes.
+I speak publicly, too, but I don&rsquo;t have any videos to share with you. 😩

 Of course, I also help run [The Nacho Club][nacho-club], where we review the nachos of Vancouver.
 [The Mexican][the-mexican] is currently the highest rated.